natnaelh14/portfolio-website/README.md

 ![alt text](https://img.shields.io/github/last-commit/natnael14/-portfolio-website)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Description
 A personal portfolio website built with React.
-I used React and Vanilla CSS for styling.
-I included all my pertinent projects and contact information about me.
+The navbar section has relative links to different sections of the page and resume link.
+I included  pertinent description about my qualifications in about section.
+In projects section, I listed six projects I have worked on and provided descriptions and links.
+The contact form has emailjs intergration with error handling.
 I appreciate any feedback.
 ## Table of Contents
 * [Installation](#Installation)
 * [Usage](#Usage)